bentohset/food-recommender/recommendationservice/README.md

 ```

 >**Note:**
->python protoc generates wrong imports, fix *_grpc.py by adding a `from . ` import prefix
+>python protoc generates wrong imports, fix *_grpc.py by adding a `from . ` import prefix and
 >ensure both server and client have exact same .proto file (except for options)